structureddynamics/OSF-Web-Services-PHP-API/README.md

 How to use the API
 ------------------

-This API is used to generate structWSF queries to different web service endpoints.
-This API framework is composed of a series of classes that are used to help PHP developers create structWSF queries in their respective PHP applications.
+This API is used to generate OSF queries to different web service endpoints.
+This API framework is composed of a series of classes that are used to help PHP developers create OSF queries in their respective PHP applications.

 The use of this API is simple.
 Developers normally have three easy steps to do: